robinnong/kana-match/README.md

 - Quiz with 5 rounds of random hiragana matching
 - Project as an exercise for using Javascript modules and bundling with Webpack

+To Do:
+- Incorporate Katakana charts
+- Add a Kanji learning section and calls to an API to receive kanji information

 ## How to use this repository

 Clone the repository and ensure the latest version of Node.js is installed on your machine.